masterfung/scrapy-craigslist/README.md

 A model example that utilizes the data from this project is located [here](https://github.com/masterfung/scrapilious).
 This project is a Django-powered project.

+The code inside utilizes San Francisco as a model city for CL searches but you can easily change the link to one of your interests.

 ## Requirements:
 You will need: